boku7/BokuLoader/README.md

 ## Features
 + Direct NT Syscalls via HellsGate & HalosGate
-+ NOHEADERCOPY - Loader will not copy headers over to beacon.
++ NOHEADERCOPY - Loader will not copy headers over to Beacon.
 Decommits the first memory page which would normally hold the headers
-+ NoRWX - The Reflective loader writes beacon with Read & Write permissions and after resolving Beacons Import Table & Relocations, changes the .TEXT code section of Beacon to Read & Execute permissions
++ NoRWX - The Reflective loader writes Beacon with Read & Write permissions and after resolving Beacons Import Table & Relocations, changes the .TEXT code section of Beacon to Read & Execute permissions
 + XGetProcAddress for resolving symbols
 + 100k UDRL Size
 + Caesar Cipher for string obfuscation